 Carbon standards play a critical role setting the rules to assess integrity of carbon credits, and over the past few decades, standards organisations have slowly improved their rigor.
-The ICVCM's core carbon principles (CCPs), currently in draft form, have the potential to push standards to a new level of rigor and could significantly raise the bar for what is acceptable as a carbon credit.
-The draft CCPs include ten principles, including additionality, programme governance, and robust quantification of emissions reductions, as well as an assessment framework for evaluating a crediting programme against the principles.
-For example, the framework lists eight criteria for evaluating additionality, including financial attractiveness, legal requirements, and expectation of carbon credits70.
+The ICVCM's Core Carbon Principles (CCPs), currently in draft form, have the potential to push standards to a new level of rigor and could significantly raise the bar for what is acceptable as a carbon credit.
+The draft CCPs include ten principles, such as additionality, programme governance, and robust quantification of emissions reductions, as well as an assessment framework for evaluating a crediting programme against the principles.
+For example, the framework lists eight criteria for evaluating additionality, including financial attractiveness, legal requirements, and expectation of carbon credits.